-OPA Use Cases for Terraform
+OPA Use Cases in Terraform

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

-This article is a reprint of a previous Qiita post titled "OPA Use Cases for Terraform" This is an expanded version of the article.
+This article is a compilation of a previous post on Qiita titled "OPA Use Cases in TerraformThis is an expanded version of the article "

 overview

-Open Policy Agent (OPA) has become popular in recent years for JSON and YAML-based Infrastructure as Code (IaC) management, and in particular the implementation of OPA and GateKeeper for Kubernetes manifests is becoming standard.
+Open Policy Agent (OPA) has become popular in recent years for JSON and YAML-based Infrastructure as Code (IaC) management, and in particular, the implementation of OPA and GateKeeper for Kubernetes manifests is becoming standard.

 About OPA and Rego